Designated hitter: Debate

 Prior to the introduction of the universal DH, interleague play caused teams to adjust their usual strategies for lineup and roster construction.
 In 1993, John Olerud, who had won that year's American League batting title, was benched in the third game of the World Series, played in a National League stadium, when designated hitter Paul Molitor took Olerud's typical position at first base.
 In 2003, ESPN writer Jayson Stark claimed that the San Francisco Giants may have lost the previous year's World Series because their roster was not optimized for the use of a DH in the home stadium of their American League opponents.
+Similarly, after the Central League champion Yomiuri Giants were swept in the 2019 Japan Series, manager Tatsunori Hara said that the addition of the designated hitter gave teams in the Pacific League an advantage when developing pitchers.

-When regular season interleague play was introduced, multiple proposals were made to remove the DH from the American League in order to maintain consistency across both leagues.
+When regular season interleague play was introduced to Major League Baseball, multiple proposals were made to remove the DH from the American League in order to maintain consistency across both leagues.
 Until the introduction of the universal DH, the American League held a distinct advantage over the National League during interleague play in most seasons.
 The ability of American League teams to increase the depth of their lineups with designated hitters contributed to this trend.
-When the games were in American League parks, the National League team had to put a bench player in their lineup.
-When the games were in National League parks, even though the American League team had to take a player out of their lineup, that left them with a starting player available to pinch-hit and/or come in as a substitute player later in the game, as opposed to a bench player on the National League team.
+When the games were played in AL parks, the NL team had to put a bench player into the lineup.
+When the games were played in NL parks, because the AL team had to take a player out of their lineup, they had a starting player available to pinch-hit and/or come in as a substitute player later in the game, as opposed to a bench player on the NL team.

 Occasionally, injuries sustained by pitchers were cited to support the expansion of the DH to the National League.
 In 2008, New York Yankees pitcher Chien-Ming Wang was injured while running the bases in an interleague game against the Houston Astros.
 Wang was diagnosed with a torn Lisfranc ligament and a partial tear of the peroneus longus of the right foot.
 Wang's subsequent extensive rehabilitation prevented him from being an effective major league pitcher after the injury.
 Yankees part owner Hank Steinbrenner expressed frustration with pitchers having to bat in National League parks, saying, "I just think it's time the NL joined the 21st century."
-In 2015, after sustaining an injury while batting, Max Scherzer, who had switched from the American League to the National League during the previous offseason, said that while he enjoyed hitting, he favored consistency between the leagues, remarking, "Who would people rather see, a real hitter hitting home runs or a pitcher swinging a wet newspaper?
+In 2015, Max Scherzer, who had switched from the American League to the National League during the previous offseason, sustained an injury while batting.
+He subsequently said that while he enjoyed hitting, he favored consistency between the leagues, remarking, "Who would people rather see, a real hitter hitting home runs or a pitcher swinging a wet newspaper?
 Both leagues need to be on the same set of rules."